AlexsanderHamir/GenPool/README.md

 - Game development with frequent object instantiation
 - Database connection pooling
 - Resource-intensive applications
-- High-frequency trading systems

 ## Why Use GenPool?

-- **Lightweight**: Just 199 lines of code, with ongoing efforts to simplify and optimize further
+- **Lightweight**: Just 227 lines of code, with ongoing efforts to simplify and optimize further
 - **Type Safety**: Leverages Go generics for compile-time type checking
 - **Zero Dependencies**: Pure Go implementation with no external dependencies